Aug 31, 2017

 A Beginner’s Guide to RPO and RTO

 I’m constantly reminding my wife to hit ‘Ctrl + S’ in Microsoft Word as she’s writing papers or lesson plans for her classroom.
-She’s a first grade teacher, and I love her dearly.
+She’s a first-grade teacher, and I love her dearly.
 But why do I harp on this subject?
-Because too many times she’s been a page or more into her writing and and the application will lock up or crash, or her computer will shut down.
-Oops… All that work has to be re-done.
+Because too many times she’s been a page or more into her writing and the application will lock up or crash, or her computer will shut down.
+Oops… All that work has to be redone.
 She has to restart her PC, load up the Word app, and get started again, losing 10 minutes for the restart process and another 20-30 minutes just to regain her thoughts on where she left off.

 Why am I telling you about my wife’s questionable habits when it comes to saving her work at reasonable intervals?
 Well, it’s because I work in information technology, specifically within the managed cloud hosting and infrastructure space.
 The scenario I describe above is a simple way to understand some commonly misunderstood terms—RPO and RTO.
 That is, ‘Recovery Point Objective’ and ‘Recovery Time Objective’, respectively.